JithinJNair/ML-Projects/News document classification/Readme.md

 - Selecting best 6000 features can reduce the impact of overfitting.
 - We perfomed model validation and evaluation with logistic regression,SVM and Random forest and OneVsRest approach.
  All three algorithms provided similar results.
-- SVM with best 6000 features are selected for creating Document classifiaction application.
+- LogisticRegression with best 6000 features are selected for creating Document classifiaction application.
 - Tkinter is selected to develop the front end.